A 82, Sector 63, Noida, UP +91 9220826934 info@jaikvikbusiness.com

 Market-Related Risks

-2. Competitive Risk: Analyze the competitive landscape and the potential for increased competition.
-Describe strategies to maintain a competitive edge, such as innovation, pricing, or branding.
+2. Competitive Risk: Evaluate the competition and the possibility of further competition.
+Explain how to stay competitive, i.e., innovation, pricing, or branding.

-3. Regulatory and Compliance Risk: Identify regulatory risks specific to the industry and geographical region.
-Discuss plans for compliance, including obtaining necessary permits, licenses, and adhering to environmental and safety standards.
+3. Regulatory and Compliance Risk: Find regulatory risks in the industry and geographical location.
+Talk about compliance strategies such as acquisition of required permits, licenses and compliance to environmental and safety regulations.

-4. Supply Chain Risk: Assess the risk of supply chain disruptions due to factors like geopolitical instability, natural disasters, or logistical challenges.
-Detail backup suppliers, stockpiling strategies, or diversification of suppliers to mitigate this risk.
+4. Supply Chain Risk: Evaluate the risk of supply chain disruption as a result of things such as geopolitical instability, natural disasters, or logistical difficulties.
+Back-up of supplier details, stockpiling policies or supplier diversification to stop this risk.

 Technical Risks